Modeling Deontic Modal Logic in ASP: Alethic Modal Logic in ASP

 $\Box p \rightarrow p$ (if it is necessary that $p$, then $p$ is true).

 $\Box \neg p \rightarrow \neg p$ (if p is impossible, then p is false).

-The second premise can also be written contrapositively as $p \rightarrow \Diamond p$, i.e., if $p$ holds then $p$ is possible.
-The six modal notions listed above are directly expressible using default negation and strong negation of answer set programming.
-ASP \cite{gelfondkahl,baral,cacm-asp} can model human thinking quite closely \cite{gelfondkahl,gupta-csr}, so we would expect that it can also be used to elegantly model modal logics.
-Note that aside from negation-as-failure, ASP also includes \textit{strong negation}.
+The second premise can be written contrapositively as $p \rightarrow \Diamond p$, i.e., if $p$ holds then $p$ is possible.
+The six modal notions listed above are directly expressible using default negation and strong negation of ASP.
 Negation-as-failure or default negation represented as \code{not p} evaluates to true if \code{p} is false or unknown.
 It evaluates to false if \code{p} is true.
 Strong negation, denoted \code{-p}, evaluates to false if \code{p} is true or unknown.
 It evaluates to true, if the falsehood of \code{p} can be explicitly established.
-Crucially, if \code{p} is unknown, then \code{-p} evaluates to false while \code{not p} evaluates to true.
+Crucially, if \code{p} is totally unknown (i.e., no rules for either \code{p} or \code{-p}), then \code{-p} evaluates to false while \code{not p} evaluates to true.

 In our ASP representation of modal logic, negation appearing next to a proposition is treated as strong negation and that appearing next to a modal operator is treated as default negation or negation-as-failure.
 Thus, modal logic's $\neg\Box p$ translates to ASP's \code{not p}, while $\neg p$ translates to \code{-p}.
-This mapping corresponds to the 3-fold partition of propositions in alethic modal logic shown in Figure \ref{threefold} taken from the Stanford Encyclopedia of Philosophy's article on deontic logic \cite{seph-deontic-logic}.
+Fig.~\ref{threefold} shows the mapping to the 3-fold partition of propositions in alethic modal logic taken from the Stanford Encyclopedia of Philosophy's article on deontic logic by \cite{seph-deontic-logic}.
 Given a proposition, it is either true (necessary), false (impossible), or unknown (contingent).
-It is easy to see that default negation (\code{not p}) corresponds to ``impossible or contingent'', while default negation applied to a strongly negated goal (\code{not -p}), corresponds to ``necessary or contingent''.
+It is easy to see that default negation (\code{not p}) corresponds to ``impossible or contingent'', while default negation, applied to a strongly negated goal (\code{not -p}), corresponds to ``necessary or contingent''.

-This observation can be used to program various shades of truth and judgment calls through a combination of negation-as-failure and {strong negation}~\cite{gupta-csr} in ASP.
+This observation can be used to program various shades of truth and judgment calls through a combination of negation-as-failure and {strong negation} in ASP \cite{gupta-csr}.
 For example, given a proposition \code{p}: